 3) Content on self-compassion, shame, and self-criticism from around the web.
 We curate content related to compassion in psychotherapy.
 We try to pull together the best resources that we run across in our learning and research and post it to the site and our newsletter.
 These might be videos you could show to clients, handouts that we've discovered in our searches, or new research articles you might be interested in.
 If you find something interesting that might be worth sharing, we'd love to hear about it.

-4) Monthly newsletter where we summarize all of our new content.
+4) Our newsletter where we summarize all of our new content.
 Sign up for this free newsletter and you'll receive our newest content each month in your inbox.

 Jenna LeJeune, Ph.D. is co-founder of and Director of Clinical Services at Portland Psychotherapy Clinic, Research, and Training Center.
 Her research primarily focuses on interventions designed to decrease mental health stigma and developing compassion-focused interventions for those struggling with shame and self-criticism.
 In her clinical practice, Jenna specializes in using ACT, with a focus on the ways in which compassion and perspective taking interventions can help those struggling with various relationship difficulties, including problems with intimacy, trauma-related relationship challenges, and also struggles a person may have in their relationship with their own body.